PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-If we will look on the output of `nix flake show` it will contain
+If we look at the output of `nix flake show`, it will show us the following:

 ```
 ├───nixosConfigurations
 │   └───experiment-experiment: NixOS configuration
 ```

-Then name "experiment-experiment" is chosen because the cell is called
+The name "experiment-experiment" is chosen because the cell is called experiment
-experiment and also the nixos configuration is called experiment.
-This is little
+and the nixos configuration is also called experiment.
+This can be a bit
-confusing, so let's change it in the next step, but before test that the
+confusing, so let's change it in the next step.
+But before that, let's test it
-experiment nixos can be run in the virtual machine:
+in the virtual machine.

 ```
 nix run '.#nixosConfigurations.experiment-experiment.config.system.build.vm'